 For customizing, an MSI file editor such as Microsoft Orca can be used to either edit the MSI file Property table directly or to create one or more transform files (.mst).
 For example, you could disable the "Tip of the Day" and prevent the WinZip Desktop shortcut by changing the value of the INSTALLCMD property from "/autoinstall" to "/notip /autoinstall" and by changing the value of the ADDDESKTOPICON property to "0".

 Another option for customizing MSI file Properties would be to add them to a Windows Installer command line as install options.
-For information concerning proper command line syntax for the WinZip MSI file see Command line usage for installing with the WinZip MSI file.
+For information concerning proper command line syntax for the WinZip MSI file see Command line installing with the WinZip MSI file.

 Methods that can be used to install WinZip